 - put clear decision-making and management rules

-- annual leave, parental leave and study leave.
+- annual leave, parental leave, sick leave (including non-clinical partners) and study leave.

 Dangers of having no agreement

 If you don't have a partnership agreement in place, you may be protected by the Partnership Act 1890 (partnership at will).

 However, the Act is outdated and does not cover all aspects you might need in a GP partnership.

 Risks of not being covered by the Act include:

 - any partner can serve notice to end the partnership at any time